Iowa Code 321.446 makes it a simple misdemeanor to have a child who is not secured in a car seat as required by Iowa law travel in your car.

 What the American Academy of Pediatrics Says

-While these are the legal guidelines in Iowa, the American Academy of Pediatrics recommends that infants and toddlers stay rear-facing until they are two years old.
-After that, the group recommends that children use a forward-facing car seat with a five-point harness until at least age four or for as long as possible, up to the highest height or weight allowed by the car seat’s manufacturer.
+While these are the legal guidelines in Iowa, the American Academy of Pediatrics recommends that infants and toddlers stay rear-facing until they are at least two years old.
+After that, the group recommends that children use a forward-facing car seat with a five-point harness for as long as possible, up to the highest height or weight allowed by the car seat’s manufacturer.
 Children who have outgrown a forward-facing car seat should use a belt-positioning booster seat until the vehicle seat belt fits properly.
-For most children, this occurs between the ages of eight and twelve, when they have reached a height of 4 feet 9 inches and can comfortably sit with their back against the vehicle seat back and their feet flat on the floor.
+For most children, this occurs between the ages of 8 and 12, when they have reached a height of 4 feet 9 inches and can comfortably sit with their back against the vehicle seat back and their feet flat on the floor.

 Car seat laws are not just helpful tips for drivers, and complying with Iowa car seat laws is about much more than avoiding a potential fine for violating the law.
 Instead, these laws are about protecting your child from injury or death in a car crash.